Metoprolol-succinate-ER Patient Tips

 - Lowers blood pressure and relieves symptoms of angina in people with heart disease.

-- Available as an extended-release (ER) tablet which is usually dosed once a day.
-Slow-release forms may be beneficial in people with certain types of heart failure.
+- Available as an extended-release (ER) tablet which means it can be dosed once a day.
+ER forms may be beneficial in people with certain types of heart failure.

 - Classified as a "selective" beta-blocker meaning it is less likely than nonselective beta-blockers to affect breathing and insulin response.